cypress-io/github-action/DEVELOPMENT.md

 - [index.js](index.js)
 - [src/ping.js](src/ping.js)

 The action runs from the [dist](dist) directory, which requires a `build` step to set up.
 This step uses [@vercel/ncc](https://github.com/vercel/ncc) to compile the code and modules into one file used for distribution.

-See below:
+To contribute changes, follow these instructions in the order given below:

 1. If you are a new external contributor, then first fork the repository (see GitHub documentation [About forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks)).
 1. Create a new branch with a meaningful name e.g. `fix/my-bug` based on the current `master` branch.